How to light your fire? Ferrocerium, reliable in all weather conditions & Flax tow

 Step 4: Storage and Use

-It is possible to prepare a small reserve of tow during the summer to ensure the fires start in winter.
-Flax tow keeps very well in a dry place.
+It is possible to prepare a small supply of tow during the summer to ensure you can start fires in the winter.
+Flax tow keeps very well when kept dry.

 It will be perfect for catching sparks from a firesteel!